seventhaxis/eggplant/README.md

 ### Calling Nested Scripts

 Scripts that are nested inside folders should be called with the multi-line string operator.
-If used repeatedly, put the script path into a variable and reference variable inside single-item tuple.
+If used repeatedly, put the script path into a variable and reference using dot syntax.

 ```
 put <<applications/calculator>> into calculator